Tman5976/stock-analysis/README.md

            End If

+       Next j

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/85756203/125705087-6ae6f6dc-e66a-4090-b2af-030e22767984.png)

-Running the above code with the input year of 2017 resulted in the proper results for that years stock times.
+Running the above code with the input year of 2017 resulted in the proper results for that year's stock times.
 In 2017, 11 of the 12 stocks had positive returns, including 4 stocks that had a return of over 100%.
 The picture shows the assigned subroutine took about half a second to return the proper results.

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/85756203/125705099-3d034a42-1af9-4195-8265-a024535abeac.png)